 How is glaucoma treated?

-Most people with this type of glaucoma take one, two or even three types of medications daily to control intraocular pressure.
+Most people with open-angle glaucoma take one, two or even three types of medications daily to control intraocular pressure.
 Unfortunately, these drops can be inconvenient and expensive.
-The iStent® may be a blessing, allowing many patients to reduce or possibility eliminate the need for glaucoma medications at the discretion of his or her physician.
+The iStent® allows many patients to reduce or sometimes eliminate the need for glaucoma medications at the discretion of his or her physician.
 It is important that patients who receive the iStent® continue to regularly visit his or her eye care professional to monitor the progression of their glaucoma.

-Dr. Robert Cionni and Dr. Alan Crandall, of The Eye Institute of Utah, were the first surgeons in the state of Utah to perform surgery using the iStent® implant, outside of clinical trials.
+The doctors at The Eye Institute Utah were the first eye surgeons in the state of Utah to perform surgery using the iStent® implant, outside of clinical trials.
 This treatment option for glaucoma patients is new and only offered by a select handful of eye surgeons across the country.
 At The Eye Institute of Utah, we focus on offering the latest technology and treatment options for patients, and continue being involved in the research and development of cutting edge eye care technology.

 If you are interested in learning more about this groundbreaking technology, call The Eye Institute of Utah today at 801-266-2283 to schedule an appointment and find out if the iStent® is right for you!